 - Economic empowerment schemes that provide training and resources to marginalized groups.

 Concrete steps must be taken to ensure that local populations actively shape the peace and development strategies that affect their lives.
 Establishing clear monitoring mechanisms will ensure accountability and provide feedback on the effectiveness of these initiatives.
 Additionally, investment in sustainable infrastructure can facilitate long-term growth.
+Key recommendations include:

 Initiative | Expected Impact |